 Both Netflix and Amazon suggest a minimum of 25 megabits-per-second to stream Ultra HD, although 15Mbps may be OK.
 HDR (via Dolby Vision) doesn’t require any additional bandwidth.
 You’ll need to call your internet service provider and ask for faster speed, and possibly a modem upgrade.
 Be prepared to pay more per month!
 Although, some providers may offer a free upgrade when you call.

 2. Purchase a 4k ‘Ultra HD’ TV

 This, of course, is a no-brainer.
 You can’t watch 4k content on a 1080p TV.
 But let’s make sure everyone understands the terminology.
 4k (a term that came from the movie industry) is slightly higher resolution than the other industry terms used (Ultra HD and UHD), but is essentially the same when talking about consumer electronics.
 So, any TV that says 4k, Ultra HD, or UHD is the same thing.
 You may also consider purchasing a 4k TV that supports HDR – a specification that will increase the color range of your TV when playing HDR-capable content.
 Computer monitors, tablets, and mobile phones may also support 4k resolution with or without HDR.
-Also read: How to stream High Dynamic Range (HDR) on Netflix.
+Shop for 4k Dolby Vision HDR TVs on Amazon.

 3. 4k Media Player, Set-top Box or App

-4k movies, TV shows, etc. need to be played through either an app, media player, or set-top box that supports 4k.
+4k movies, TV shows, etc. need to be played through either an app, media player, mobile device, Smart TV, or set-top box that supports 4k.
 Most 4k TVs are Smart TVs, meaning, they can connect to the internet and run apps such as Netflix and Amazon Video.
 If you have a Smart TV you don’t necessarily need a media player or set-top box.
-Streaming media players that support 4k include Amazon Fire TV, Apple TV 4k, Nvidia Shield, Roku, PlayStation 4 & Playstation 5, Xbox One & Xbox Series S, and others.
-Set top boxes from DirecTV, Dish and Comcast currently support 4k content, but you will need to make sure by looking up the model number or contacting the provider.
-Ultra HD Blu-ray Disc players also support 4k content both on disc and through apps.
+Streaming media players that support 4k include Amazon Fire TV Stick, Fire TV Cube, Apple TV 4k, Chromecast, Nvidia Shield, Roku, PlayStation 4 & Playstation 5, Xbox One & Xbox Series S, and others.
+Set-top boxes from DirecTV, Dish and Comcast currently support 4k content, but you will need to make sure by looking up the model number or contacting the provider.
+4k Ultra HD Blu-ray Disc players also support 4k content both on disc and through apps.